Maude Hirst

 Maude Gabriella Hirst (born February 1988) is an English actress.
 She is known for her appearances on television in the series The Tudors (2007–2010) and Vikings (2013–2017).

 Early life

 Hirst was born in Hackney, East London.
 She is the daughter of producer and writer Michael Hirst and artist Susan Aldworth, and was primarily raised by her mother.
 Hirst won a scholarship to the Italia Conti Academy of Theatre Arts in London.

 Career

 Before appearing on screen, Hirst founded the women-centred production company Tuppence Films.
-She appeared on the British television series The Tudors, created by her father, in the role of Kat Ashley between 2008 and 2010, then starred in Vikings, also created by her father, for four seasons between 2013 and 2017 as Helga, wife of Floki, played by Gustaf Skarsgård.
+She appeared on the British television series created by her father, playing Kat Ashley in The Tudors, between 2008 and 2010.
+She starred in another series created by her father, for four seasons between 2013 and 2017 as Helga, wife of Floki, played by Gustaf Skarsgård, in Vikings.

 In 2017, after Vikings, Hirst decided to step away from acting and changed life direction by devoting her endeavors to the art of Mindfulness.